20 Mystical Temples In Yogyakarta (+fun facts)

 The nearby Mendut Buddhist Monastery is free to enter and is only a minute away from the temple.
 It’s very peaceful and extremely well-kept.
 I was quite surprised just how clean and orderly everything was there!

-Reason to visit: It’s part of the Borobudur Quartet and there’s a rare Buddhist Monastery from the 9th century near it.
+Reason to visit: It’s part of the Borobudur Quartet with a rare Buddhist Monastery from the 9th century near it.

 Compared to all the other temples I’ve listed here, Pawon is tiny.
-It gives you a sense of appreciation for the fact that many smaller shrines and temples are spread around the humongous Borobudur.
+It gives you a sense of appreciation for just how many smaller shrines and temples are spread around the humongous Borobudur.

 Interestingly, Pawon predates Borobudur by a few years.
 Yup, Borobudur may be the biggest, but it’s not the oldest!